Nanoxidil for Hair Loss: Efficacy, Side-Effects, vs. Minoxidil

 For instance, one of the most common factors that promote androgenetic alopecia is perifollicular fibrosis (premature aging of the hair root due to the overproduction of collagen, loss of moisture, and/or scarring that occurs near the hair shaft).

-Copper peptides are anti-inflammatory because they can block the actions of inflammatory cytokines such as interleukin 1 and transform growth factor-beta (TGF-beta).
-The addition of this ingredient explains nanoxidil lotion’s anti-inflammatory effect.
+Copper peptides are anti-inflammatory because they can block the actions of inflammatory cytokines such as interleukin-1 and transforming growth factor-beta (TGF-beta).
+The addition of this ingredient explains the anti-inflammatory effects of nanoxidil solution.

 Change in global hair density from baseline after 6 months of Spectral.DNC-N treatment (patients self-evaluation)